philipplorenz/memory_community_matching/readme.md

 # Matching for Temporal Community Detection with Memory

 This package implements a matching procedure for temporal community detection on networks.
-The details are in our paper: [https://doi.org/10.1007/978-3-319-72150-7_33] This is part of a modular approach to temporal community detection: for a complete analysis pipeline, other tools are needed.
+The details are in our paper: [https://doi.org/10.1007/978-3-319-72150-7_33] This is part of a modular approach to temporal community detection: for a complete analysis pipeline, additional tools are needed.

 ## Dependencies